When we think about fans of comics, movies, or celebrities, the really loyal ones are those that give themselves names.

 Customers get rewarded for buying and taking photos of their products, while Black Milk benefits by having more photos of their products circulating social media networks.

 Word-of-mouth pro tip: Reward customers who actively promote and share your products, so they feel appreciated and are encouraged to keep it up.

 2. Black Milk encourages fans to manage localized fan pages on Facebook, so they can meet up to trade leggings or just hang out with like-minded people.

-Black Milk is famous for their social media engagment, and their Facebook page is where most of the magic happens.
+Black Milk is famous for its social media engagement, and its Facebook page is where most of the magic happens.
 New products are announced, queries are answered, and competitions are usually held there.

 But Black Milk doesn’t just have one Facebook page dedicated to them.
 There are different types of pages, all created and managed by Sharkies all over the world.